JustalK/INFORMATIONS/git/changing_user_info.md

 1. Without parameter for checking which user is doing the push
 '''
-git config username
+git config user.name
 git config user.email
 '''

 2. With parameter for changing the user info
 '''
-git config username <username>
+git config user.name <username>
 git config user.email <email>
 '''